-- 39. Inspect neck veins - a.
+- 39. Inspect neck veins, talk through and demonstrate how you might hold ruler and straight edge to measure on mannequin - a.
 In a normal euhydrated individual, the neck veins (internal and external jugular) may be distended to the angle of the jaw with the patient lying flat.

-Attempt to identify the internal and external jugular veins. - b.
+Attempt to identify the internal and external jugular veins.

+- b.
 Raise the head and trunk of the patient to an approximate angle of 30o.
 If internal jugular neck vein distention is present, attempt to estimate the central venous pressure by noting the distance in centimeters between the highest point of oscillation and the sternal angle.
 This distance plus 5-7 cm (the distance between the sternal angle and right atrium) is a good estimation of the central venous pressure.
 Also attempt to identify the "a" and "v" waves with timing, facilitated either by palpation of the opposite carotid artery or by auscultation of the heart sounds.
 If internal jugular neck vein distention is not visible with patient at 45°, it can be assumed that central venous pressure is not abnormally elevated. - 40.
 Palpate carotid arteries medial to the sternocleidomastoid muscle (SCM) one at a time, noting the rate, rhythm, amplitude, and contour of the pulse. - 41.
 Auscultate carotid arteries with the bell of the stethoscope. - a.
-Identify bruits or transmitted murmurs.
+Identify bruits or transmitted murmurs. - b.

-- b.
 Patient may have to hold breath to eliminate respiratory noise. - 42.
 Palpate the suprasternal notch for abnormal pulsations or thrills. - 43.
 Inspect the precordium for parasternal or apical impulses.
 Note any skin abnormalities on the chest wall. - 44.
 Palpate the precordium. - a.
 Using the palmar surface of the hand at the base of the fingers, systematically palpate the apical, parasternal, epigastric, pulmonic, and aortic areas for pulsation, thrills or lifts (heaves). - b.
 Identify the apical impulse (point of maximum impulse, PMI) and note its size.
-If the PMI cannot be identified, attempt to estimate heart size by percussing for cardiac dullness in the left fourth and fifth intercostal spaces. - 45.
-Auscultate the heart in five locations in a systematic way.
+If the PMI cannot be identified, attempt to estimate heart size by percussing for cardiac dullness in the left fourth and fifth intercostal spaces.

-(Using the Diaphragm)
+45. Auscultate the heart in five locations in a systematic way.

-- a.
-Include the apex, lower left sternal border, epigastrium, and the second right (aortic) and the left (pulmonic) intercostal spaces. - b.
-Give special attention to the intensity of S1 at the apex and to the intensity of P2 and splitting of S2 in the left second intercostal space. - c.
+- (Using the Diaphragm) - a.
+Include the apex, lower left sternal border, epigastrium, and the second right (aortic) and the left (pulmonic) intercostal spaces.

+- b.
+Give special attention to the intensity of S1 at the apex and to the intensity of P2 and splitting of S2 in the left second intercostal space.
+At the time of the Head to Toe exam, PCM2 has not yet covered the cardiac exam abnormalities below and are not expected to verbalize these - c.
 Identify any extra sounds and murmurs in systole or diastole.
 Note location, timing (systole or diastole), pitch, quality, radiation or transmission, and intensity (grade).